simongeilfus/Cinder-ImGui/README.md

 Cinder-ImGui
 ===================
+####Immediate mode GUI Library from Omar Cornut.

+This is a non-kosher wrapper for use with Cinder (glNext branch).

+ImGui is a bloat-free graphical user interface library for C/C++.
+It is portable, renderer agnostic and carries minimal amount of dependencies (only 3 files are needed).
+It is based on an "immediate" graphical user interface paradigm which allows you to build simple user interfaces with ease.

+ImGui is designed to allow programmers to create "content creation" or "debug" tools (as opposed to tools for the average end-user).
+It favors simplicity and thus lacks certain features normally found in more high-level libraries, such as string localisation.

 https://github.com/ocornut/imgui/
-Immediate mode GUI Library from Omar Cornut.
-Non-kosher wrapper for use with the latest Cinder version.

 #####Namespace
 For ease of use I added a namespace alias for ImGui, feel free to not use it